dakeshi/theswiftbook/chapters/functions.md

 2. The name of the function that should follow the [CamelCase](https://en.wikipedia.org/wiki/CamelCase) naming convention
 3. An optional list of arguments, with their names and their types
 4. An optional return value type
+5. Curly brackets, within which the contents of the function will be written

 Given the fact that the last 2 components are optional, you can create functions that only have a name, and nothing else, as shown here: